The Honorable Raúl Rodríguez

 In 1989, he was accepted to South Texas College of Law in Houston.
 After a few grueling months of preparation and anticipation, he took the bar exam in the summer of 1991.
 During his last semester of law school, he learned that he passed.
 He graduated from South Texas College of Law in 1991 with a Doctor of Jurisprudence Degree, once again becoming the first in his family to achieve such an accomplishment.
-On January 17, 1992, he was sworn in by Judge Lupe S. Salinas of the 351st Criminal District Court and officially became a licensed attorney in 1992.
+On January 17, 1992, he was sworn in by Judge Lupe S. Salinas of the 351st Criminal District Court and officially became a licensed attorney.

-Prior to taking the bench, Judge Rodríguez started his own law firm and has been primarily practicing criminal law for the past 26 years.
-He has tried cases ranging from speeding tickets to theft to assault to capital murder – and everything in between.
+Prior to taking the bench, Judge Rodríguez started his own law firm and practiced criminal law for 26 years.
+He tried cases ranging from speeding tickets to theft to assault to capital murder – and everything in between.
 In 2005, he was appointed to the position of Associate Judge for the City of Houston Municipal Courts by Mayor Bill White.
-Since then, he has been an Associate Judge for the City of Houston, presiding over Class C misdemeanors, while still maintaining a full-time law practice.
+For 13 years, he served as an Associate Judge for the City of Houston, presiding over Class C misdemeanors, while still maintaining a full-time law practice.

-Judge Rodriguez is member of the Mexican American Bar Association of Houston, Hispanic Bar Association of Houston, Harris County Criminal Lawyers Association, Houston Bar Association, National Hispanic Professional Organization, Hispanic Women in Leadership and various other business networking and non-profit organizations.
+Judge Rodríguez is a member of the Mexican American Bar Association of Houston, Hispanic Bar Association of Houston, Houston Bar Association, National Hispanic Professional Organization, Hispanic Women in Leadership and various other business networking and non-profit organizations.

-On January 1, 2019, Judge Rodriguez will begin his four-year term serving the citizens of Harris County as Judge for Harris County Criminal Court at Law No. 13.
+On January 1, 2019, Judge Rodríguez began his four-year term serving the citizens of Harris County as Judge of Harris County Criminal Court at Law No. 13.
 He is up for re-election in 2022.